The one with coffee.

-Cybermen on the Moon, as the perennial favourites make their second appearance in essentially a retread of their first.
+Cybermen on the Moon, as the perennial favourites make their second appearance in essentially a retread of their first, in the same season to boot!

-A second wave of Cybermen invade across the Moon's surface but the Graviton quickly sends them flying off into space and the travelers go on their merry way.
+A second wave of Cybermen invade across the Moon's surface but the Graviton quickly sends them flying off into space and the travellers go on their merry way.

 - Creepy Monotone: Cybermen's voice turned from bizzare singsong to a fully mechanical voice.